The Avengers (1998 film): Reception

+Box office

-The film ranked third in its opening weekend, with $10,305,957.
-It ultimately grossed $23,384,939 in the United States and Canada and $31.3 million internationally for a worldwide total of $54.7 million.
+The Avengers ranked third in its opening weekend behind Saving Private Ryan and How Stella Got Her Groove Back, with $10,305,957.
+The film ultimately grossed $23,384,939 in the United States and Canada and $31.3 million internationally for a worldwide total of $54.7 million.
 (The-Numbers.com reported a lower international gross of $25.2 million.)
 With a $60 million budget, it was a box office flop.

 Critical response

-Review aggregator Rotten Tomatoes shows a 5% score, based on 82 reviews, with an average rating of 2.93/10.
-The site's critical consensus reads: "A TV spinoff that lacks enough energy to spin, The Avengers is an ineptly written, woefully miscast disaster."
-Metacritic reported the film had an average score of 12 out of 100, based on 19 reviews, indicating "overwhelming dislike".
-Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of D on an A+ to F scale.

 Fans disliked the film for its disrespect to the series (particularly the introduction of a romance between Steed and Peel — previously a carefully ambiguous subject).
 Newcomers were lost by all of the misfired attempts to capture the mood of the original.
-Rod Dreher in the New York Post called the film "a big fat gob of maximum crapulosity, the kind of shallow, stupid, big-budget cow pile that smells of Joel Schumacher", referencing the previous summer's likewise poorly received Batman & Robin, also starring Thurman.
+Rod Dreher in the New York Post called the film "a big fat gob of maximum crapulosity, the kind of shallow, stupid, big-budget cow pile that smells of Joel Schumacher", referring to the previous summer's likewise poorly received Batman & Robin, also starring Thurman.
 David Bianculli stated: "This Avengers film is so horrendously, painfully, and thoroughly awful that it gives other cinematic clunkers like Ishtar and Howard the Duck a good name."
 Jay Boyer in the Orlando Sentinel said "The Avengers is, without a doubt, the worst movie of the summer".
 Reception in Britain was equally hostile.
 The Birmingham Post wrote "The Avengers is being slated by critics as the worst film ever made - such a turkey, says one, that the makers should have handed distribution to (mass turkey producer) Bernard Matthews".
 Alan Jones in The Radio Times said "the cult 1960s TV series gets royally shafted by Hollywood in this stunningly designed blockbuster that's stunningly awful in every other department...
 Terrible special effects and zero chemistry between Fiennes and Thurman make this notorious disaster a total waste of everyone's time and energy".

-Several critics, ignoring the fact that the film was written by Englishman Don Macpherson, noted that the American production team fatally misunderstood the symbols of "Britishness" central to The Avengers series, such as the inclusion of an inexplicable gadget on the dashboard of Steed's Bentley, which appeared to dispense tea, with milk already added.
+Several critics noted that despite the film being written by Englishman Don Macpherson, the American production team fatally misunderstood the symbols of "Britishness" central to The Avengers series, such as the inclusion of an inexplicable gadget on the dashboard of Steed's Bentley, which appeared to dispense tea, with milk already added.

 Commenting on the truncated released cut, The New York Timess Janet Maslin noted: "At a pared-down, barely rational 90 minutes, The Avengers is short but not short enough".
 In 2003, Total Film magazine voted Fiennes and Thurman in The Avengers as "The Worst Movie Double Act Of All Time".